amira-boukh/Legume_Transcriptome_Assembly_and_NCR_identification/README.md

 - When working with new species, start by adjusting the species lists and file naming conventions inside the shell scripts.
 - The differential expression pipeline accepts additional covariates via the `--design` option, allowing you to include batch or treatment effects beyond the nodule vs root contrast.

+- Manuscript figures can be regenerated with the helper scripts under `Scripts_figures/`.
+For example, `Rscript Scripts_figures/Figure4/figure4b_violin.R` exports the simplified violin version of Figure 4b using the same count table as the original heatmap.

 Please reach out if you have any questions or want to contribute.